 How Our Roth IRA Conversion Appraisal Process Works

 Our valuation process is structured to deliver a clear, independent Fair Market Value determination suitable for custodian submission and tax reporting.
-From when we are engaged for the valuation work, the entire process takes about 2-3 weeks, with rush options available as needed.
+From when we are engaged for the valuation work, most engagements complete within three to five weeks, with expedited delivery, as fast as 11 business days, available for custodian or filing deadlines.

 What is an IRA conversion appraisal?